JulioCesar012/CLONE_UI_PINTEREST/README.md

 ## ℹ️ Como rodar o HTML com Live Server

 * Ao instalar a extensão, acesse seu arquivo index.html e com o botão direito selecione a opção "Open with Live Server"

+## 🤔 How to contribute

+-  Make a fork;
+-  Create a branck with your feature: `git checkout -b my-feature`;
+-  Commit changes: `git commit -m 'feat: My new feature'`;
+-  Make a push to your branch: `git push origin my-feature`.

+After merging your receipt request to done, you can delete a branch from yours.

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/JulioCesar012/Clone_Ui_Pinterest/blob/master/LICENCE) for details.

+Made with ♥ by JulioCesar012 :wave: [Get in touch!](https://www.linkedin.com/in/julio-cesar-filho-759653171/)